mahmoudSaaadallah/Learning/DataBaseDesign/ACID.md

 **Scenario**: Sarah clicks "Place Order," and the system initiates a transaction to:

 1. Record the order details (items, quantities, total cost).
-2. Update inventory to reflect the purchased items.
+2. Update inventory to reflect the pur     chased items.
 3. Process the payment through a third-party gateway.
 4. Mark the order as "confirmed" in the database.